jumppad-labs/daggerverse/github/README.md

 }
 ```

-## BumpVersionWithPRTag
+## NextVerstionFromAssociatedPRLabel

-If the referenced PR contains any labels "major", "minor", or "patch", this function will increment
+If there is an associated open PR for the commit SHA and that PR contains any labels "major",
-the largest semantic version tag in the repository by the corresponding label.
-If no labels are found
+"minor", or "patch", this function will increment the largest semantic version tag in the
-an empty string will be returned.
+repository by the corresponding label.
+If no labels are found an empty string will be returned.

+For example: If the latest tag is "v1.2.3" and the PR contains the label "minor", the new tag will be "v1.3.0".

+If there are multiple PRs associated with the commit, the highest label from any matching PR will be used.

 Parameters:
 - `owner` (str): The owner of the repository.
 - `repo` (str): The name of the repository.
-- `pr` (int): The pull request number.
+- `sha` (string): Commit SHA associated with a PR.

 Returns:
-- `string`: The new semantic version tag, empty if no pr labels are found.
+- `string`: The new semantic version tag, empty if no pr labels are foun or the commit SHA.

 Example: